Search results for

 To handle this eventuality, modern computers use a technique known as swapping.
 The oldest and least used pages of memory are written out to the swap storage, and the memory they occupied in RAM becomes free.
 If that swapped-out memory is needed later, the saved memory pages are read back from storage and copied back into RAM (swapped-in).
 This greatly increases the amount of available memory to store apps and data but the trade-off is that it’s much slower compared to RAM.

 Desktops, laptops, and servers use external storage (hard drives, flash storage) as swap space.
 Android uses a slightly different technique.
 Instead of writing out the pages to storage, Android compresses the data and writes it back into RAM.
 This is known as zRAM, following the Unix/Linux tradition of using “z” to denote compression.
 If we assume a 50% compression ratio, 128KB of RAM can reduce to 64KB, freeing up 64KB.
-The Linux kernel sees zRAM exactly as it would see traditional swap space.
+The Linux kernel that underpins Android sees zRAM exactly as it would see traditional swap space.
 The compressed memory isn’t directly readable, so if it is needed it must be uncompressed and copied back, just like traditional swapping-in.

 However, swap space (especially zRAM) is also a limited resource.
 If Android runs out of swap space then it needs to become more aggressive and start culling apps already in memory.
 That means an app you wanted to return to may be forced to close, as Android must make room for the new app you want to start.